adamhutchings/OpenScoutingArchitecture/README.md

 matches, henceforth referred to as a "scouting system".
 What follows in this document is a list of requirements and definitions to make those requirements more clear.

+## Additional Resources
+The repository's contents aside from this document contain utility code to bring pieces of code together, like standard data formats and conversion functionality to use these formats.

 ## Conforming Implementations